How to configure BGP for Azure VPN Gateway

-- You can leave the Address space empty only if you are using BGP to connect to this network.
+- You can leave the Address space empty only if you're using BGP to connect to this network.
 Azure VPN gateway will internally add a route of your BGP peer IP address to the corresponding IPsec tunnel.
-If you are NOT using BGP between the Azure VPN gateway and this particular network, you must provide a list of valid address prefixes for the Address space.
+If you're NOT using BGP between the VPN gateway and this particular network, you must provide a list of valid address prefixes for the Address space.

 - You can optionally use an APIPA IP address (169.254.x.x) as your on-premises BGP peer IP if needed.
-But you will also need to specify an APIPA IP address as described earlier in this article for your Azure VPN gateway, otherwise the BGP session cannot establish for this connection.
+But you'll also need to specify an APIPA IP address as described earlier in this article for your VPN gateway, otherwise the BGP session can't establish for this connection.

 - You can enter the BGP configuration information during the creation of the local network gateway, or you can add or change BGP configuration from the Configuration page of the local network gateway resource.

-2. Configure a S2S connection with BGP enabled
+2. Configure an S2S connection with BGP enabled

 In this step, you create a new connection that has BGP enabled.
-If you already have a connection and you want to enable BGP on it, you can update an existing connection.
+If you already have a connection and you want to enable BGP on it, you can update it.

-The steps to enable or disable BGP on a VNet-to-VNet connection are the same as the S2S steps in Part 2.
+The steps to enable or disable BGP on a VNet-to-VNet connection are the same as the S2S steps.
 You can enable BGP when creating the connection, or update the configuration on an existing VNet-to-VNet connection.

 A VNet-to-VNet connection without BGP will limit the communication to the two connected VNets only.
 Enable BGP to allow transit routing capability to other S2S or VNet-to-VNet connections of these two VNets.

-For context, referring to Diagram 4, if BGP were to be disabled between TestVNet2 and TestVNet1, TestVNet2 would not learn the routes for the on-premises network, Site5, and therefore could not communicate with Site 5.
-Once you enable BGP, as shown in the Diagram 4, all three networks will be able to communicate over the IPsec and VNet-to-VNet connections.
+For context, referring to Diagram 4, if BGP were to be disabled between TestVNet2 and TestVNet1, TestVNet2 wouldn't learn the routes for the on-premises network, Site5, and therefore couldn't communicate with Site 5.
+Once you enable BGP, as shown in the Diagram 4, all three networks will be able to communicate over the S2S IPsec and VNet-to-VNet connections.

 Submit and view feedback for